vuetifyjs/vuetify/packages/docs/src/pages/en/features/icons.md

 ### Material Design Icons - JS SVG

-Use the SVG Path's as designated in [@mdi/js](https://www.npmjs.com/package/@mdi/js).
+Use the SVG paths as designated in [@mdi/js](https://www.npmjs.com/package/@mdi/js).
 This is the recommended installation when optimizing your application for production.
 You **ONLY** need to include this if you plan on using more than the default icons.

 ```bash
 $ yarn add @mdi/js -D